Home » Enable Ultimate Performance mode in Windows 10 ( Home)

 The new plan is designed for advanced users for whom “High Performance” isn’t enough.
 And Microsoft has locked this feature to Windows 10 Pro for Workstations.
 As a result, there’s no official way to enable the performance mode on Home Editions.
 However, by tweaking the system’s settings, you can easily hack the PC to force ‘ultimate performance’ mode.
 And it works in any edition of Windows 10 regardless of the hardware configuration.

-Enable Ultimate performance mode on windows 10 all Editions
+Enable Ultimate performance mode on Windows 10 all Editions

-As instructed before this feature only available in Windows 10 version 21H1 (Redstone 4) Build 17134 or higher.
+As instructed before this feature is only available in Windows 10 version 21H1 (Redstone 4) Build 17134 or higher.
 It is also worth noting that the trick may or may not work on all hardware.

 powercfg -duplicatescheme e9a42b02-d5df-448d-aa00-03f14749eb61.